Have you ever hosted a yard sale with dismal sales? You made a dollar per hour for your efforts. No fun.

 - Take the time to wipe off the dust and dirt.
 Clean stuff sells better.
 Period.

 - Label your sale.
 Lots of graphic novels, board games, and computer gear?
 Bill it as a “geek yard sale.”
+We did this last weekend and my Craigslist ad brought folks from far and wide because of this.
+They bought the geeky stuff, but they also bought kitchen gadgets and yard art and clothing.

 - Free delivery!
 If you have several large items to sell, another way to differentiate yourself is to find a couple of volunteers with trucks who wouldn't mind delivering items — for free — after the sale.